twidhelm/herbarium-label-transcriber/README.md

 - Reads **all `.jpg`/`.jpeg` images** from a folder (default: `images/`)
 - Uses **OpenAI GPT** to extract structured fields from the label text
-- Adds some **rule‑based cleanups** (e.g., NEB catalog numbers, coordinates conversion)
+- Adds some **rule-based cleanups** (e.g., NEB catalog numbers, coordinates conversion)
 - Preserves the **first two rows** from your Symbiota template (headers + descriptions)
 - Writes results to an Excel file (default: `Symbiota_Transcriptions_Output.xlsx`)

-> The script currently expects GPT to return a Python‑dict‑like block; it parses that and fills Symbiota columns, plus a few convenience columns such as `rawGPTOutput` and the three scientific name variants (`sciname`, `scientificname`, `scientificNameAuthorship`).
+> The script currently expects GPT to return a Python-dict-like block; it parses that and fills Symbiota columns, plus a few convenience columns such as `rawGPTOutput` and the three scientific name variants (`sciname`, `scientificname`, `scientificNameAuthorship`).

 ---